re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 All of this is covered by 300+ unit tests so that even the most complex recursive definitions are typed and validated just the way you'd expect.

-I believe we're just scratching the surface of what's possible when a single type definition can take you all the way from your editor to prod.
-From GraphQL to text files, DBs to state management, the applications for universal types seem limitless.
-But there's still one thing missing...
+I believe we're just scratching the surface of what's possible in a world where you can rely on a single type definition from your editor to prod.
+From GraphQL to DBs to state management, the ability to model data in a way that transcends the boundaries of TypeScript and JavaScript has enormous potential to help us write cleaner, more consistent code than ever before.
+Library authors across the stack can reuse your models to offer type-safe APIs and automatic validation with no config required.
+Even seemingly disparate challenges like generating test data or analyzing schemas could be massively simplified by leveraging the structures and relationships models establish.

+everything they need about how to But there's still one thing missing- you!